An illustration of the Sun and planets

 Europa Clipper

-NASA's Europa Clipper is the first mission that will conduct a detailed science investigation of Jupiter's moon Europa.
-The spacecraft launched Oct.
-14, 2024.
+Europa Clipper launched Oct.
+14, 2024, to conduct a detailed investigation of Jupiter's moon Europa.

 This artist's-concept illustration depicts the spacecraft of NASA's Psyche mission near the mission's target, the metal asteroid Psyche.